 Such use of persuasive LLM Systems sounds attractive (and to some, even inevitable), particularly for authorities, policy makers, and the media, who are expected to inform the public.
 Even so, the question remains under which circumstances, if ever, the persuasive power of LLM Systems can be rightly and safely employed.
-Delegating the power to influence the public's views on what is false and what is true, let alone on what is just and what is unjust, even to well-intentioned people in a position of authority, carries obvious risks in complex debates where truth may be elusive or where multiple perspectives on the same facts are possible \cite{budak2024misunderstanding,altay2023misinformation}.
-The additional persuasive power offered by LLM Systems greatly adds to these risks.
+Delegating the power to influence the public's views on what is false and what is true, let alone on what is just and what is unjust, even to well-intentioned people in a position of authority, carries obvious risks in complex debates where truth may be elusive or where multiple perspectives on the same facts are possible \cite{uscinski2024importance}.
+The remarkable persuasive capabilities offered by LLM Systems greatly adds to these risks.

 In their article on catastrophic AI risks, \citet{hendrycksOverviewCatastrophicAI2023a} warn against such centralized control and monopolization of trusted information.
 They describe two ways in which this may happen.
-First, advanced AI systems could ``centralize the creation and dissemination of trusted information'', allowing only the technically most powerful and capable actors to shape popular narratives.
+First, advanced LLM Systems could ``centralize the creation and dissemination of trusted information'', allowing only the technically most powerful and capable actors to shape popular narratives.
 Second, AI-enabled censorship may arise, starting with good intentions in the form of fact-checking.
-However, such efforts may fail to solve the misinformation problem, while they may inspire certain governments to deploy `fact-checking' AI systems to suppress true information they consider undesirable (e.g., by alleging it is malinformation).
+However, such efforts may fail to solve the misinformation problem, while they may inspire certain governments to deploy `fact-checking' LLM Systems to suppress true information they consider undesirable (e.g., by alleging it is malinformation).